We may earn money or products from the companies and/or linked items in this post.

 You can let the seasoning marinate for awhile.
 My husband always likes to let any meat he is grilling be close to room temperature before cooking.
 He will take it out of the refrigerator 20 – 30 minutes before grilling.

-Place the wings on a medium low grill.
+Place the wings on a medium-low grill.
 Let them cook for about 10 minutes, and then turn the wings.
 Flip them over and move them around.
 This way if you have hot spots on your grill, they will cook more evenly.
 You will need to turn them every 10 -15 minutes and they take about 45 – 50 minutes to cook through.

 I asked him if he closes the lid when he grills chicken wings.
 He says that he does most of the time, but not always.
 Closing the lid does help ‘bake’ the chicken.

-Smokin’! and smelling pertty darn good!
+Smokin’! and smelling pretty darn good!

 They are looking really good!
 If they start to get a little too much char for you, move them off of the direct heat and they will continue to cook.

 Delicious and tender, Grilled Chicken Wings.
 No boiling required!
-How about some wonderful, homemade Blue Cheese Dressing to go along with them!